Klipper3d/klipper/docs/BLTouch.md

-If the BL-Touch will be used to home the Z axis then set `endstop_pin: probe:z_virtual_endstop` in the `[stepper_z]` config section and add a `[safe_z_home]` config section to raise the z axis, home the xy axes, move to the center of the bed, and home the z axis.
+If the BL-Touch will be used to home the Z axis then set `endstop_pin: probe:z_virtual_endstop` in the `[stepper_z]` config section and add a `[safe_z_home]` config section to raise the Z axis, home the X and Y axes, move to the center of the bed, and home the Z axis.
 For example:

 ```
 [safe_z_home]
-home_xy_position: 100,100 # Change coordinates to the center of your print bed
+home_xy_position: 100, 100 # Change coordinates to the center of your print bed
 speed: 50
 z_hop: 10                 # Move up 10mm
 z_hop_speed: 5